suvedha93/loambio/README.md

 3. The cleaned data will be saved as `cleaned_paddocks.csv`, and a bar chart will be displayed.

-# Data Engineering Workflow with Multiple GCP Components
+# Data Engineering Workflow with GCP Components

-# Example GCP Data Engineering Pipeline for Paddock Data

-This workflow can be implemented using several Google Cloud Platform (GCP) components for scalable, production-grade data engineering:

 1. Cloud Storage (GCS)
    - Store raw GeoJSON files and cleaned CSV outputs.